ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 different structural and functional traits (e.g., aerodynamic resistance, density).

-Importantly, due to The understorey's density and proximity to the soil surface, we need to account for heat conductance into the soil.
+Importantly, due to the understorey's density and proximity to the soil surface, we need to account for heat conductance into the soil.
 This convective heat flux, $G_{u}$, is later added to the soil energy balance.